 - 3 cups low-sodium chicken broth

-- If you decide to substitute long-grain white rice in this jambalaya recipe, you will need to check the recipe after 20 minutes, as it cooks much faster than brown rice.
+- Use long-grain white rice instead of brown rice, but be aware you will need to check the recipe after 20 minutes, as it cooks much faster than brown rice.

 - Andouille sausage is a French-Creole smoked sausage made with pork and spices.
 If you can't find Andouille, any spicy smoked sausage, such as chorizo or kielbasa, can be substituted.